Tuesday 10th November 2020

 You can register here.
 Registration closes on November 1st!

 Early career researchers and those from underrepresented groups are strongly encouraged to attend and present.
 All participants at this event must additionally adhere to the TMSoc Code of Conduct.

 We have designed this event with equity, diversity, inclusion and accessibility at the core, and measures will be in place including closed captioning and colour blind friendly graphics.
-If you have any particular requirements, please get in touch and we will do our best to accommodate!
+If you have any particular requirements, please get in touch on email@example.com and we will do our best to accommodate!

-We look forward to e-seeing you in November!
+Hope to e-see you in November!

 David Evans (Frankfurt), Lorna Kearns (NOCS), Lucy Roberts (Nottingham), Katrina Nilsson-Kerr (Heriot-Watt), Oscar Branson (Cambridge) and Rehemat Bhatia (TMS Publicity Officer)